fetchai/colearn/docs/intro_tutorial_mli.md

 2. `test_weights` - the models takes some new weights and returns a vote on whether the new weights are an improvement.
    As in propose_weights, this shouldn't change the current weights of the model - that only happens when `accept_weights` is called.
-3. `accept_weights` - the models accepts some weights that have been voted on and approved by the set of learners.
+3. `accept_weights` - the model accepts some weights that have been voted on and approved by the set of learners.
     The old weighs of the model are discarded and replaced by the new weights.
 4. `current_weights` should return the current weights of the model.